Source Code Analysis

 Automatic source code analysis, as a method for testing security, delivers a – frequently better – alternative to penetration testing or provides maximum security when combined with it.
 The possibilities for using this method are very far-reaching and range from a quick scan providing a high level of information to integration into the overall software development lifecycle (SDLC).
 Allow us to advise you on how you can best utilise this high-performance tool to secure your web applications in the long term and achieve the best trade-off between cost and security.
 We offer the following tests:

-SCA quick test
+SAST quick test